The Four Pillars of an Effective Mosquito Management Program

 West Nile Virus: #1 Mosquito-Borne Disease Threat in the U.S.

-West Nile virus, which in severe cases can cause encephalitis, entered the U.S. along the east coast in 1999 and has had serious ongoing implications for the rest of North America as it has spread across the country.
+West Nile virus, one of the leading mosquito-borne diseases in the USA, can cause encephalitis in severe cases.
+This mosquito disease entered the U.S. along the east coast in 1999 and has had serious ongoing implications for the rest of North America as it has spread across the country.
 47 out of 50 states and the District of Columbia reported West Nile virus infections in people, birds, or mosquitoes in 2017.

 2003 was the largest WNV outbreak in the U.S. with 9,862 cases reported and 264 deaths.
 2012 was the deadliest year for WNV in the U.S., with 286 deaths reported to the CDC.
 West Nile virus is a concern in North American bird populations and remains the #1 mosquito-borne disease threat to humans in the U.S., with over 46,000 cases reported between 1999-2016.